nushell/nushell/docs/commands/sort-by.md

-# sort-by
+# sort_by

-The `sort-by` command sorts the table being displayed in the terminal by a chosen column(s).
+The `sort_by` command sorts the table being displayed in the terminal by a chosen column(s).

-`sort-by` takes multiple arguments (being the names of columns) sorting by each argument in order.
+`sort_by` takes multiple arguments (being the names of columns) sorting by each argument in order.

 ## Flags